 The ECSA award is a non-repayable grant made available to doctoral students, postdocs, and junior faculty within three years of their terminal degree.
-The basis for evaluation is a first-author peer-reviewed publication and two letters of recommendation from a mentor.
-Submit your (1) CV, (2) one paragraph bio, (3) pdf of the accepted article, and (4) the two letters of support to info@goAMRA.org with the heading "ECSA Award."
-The application cycle is open each year from June 1 through July 31 and the candidate will be selected in September of the same year.
+The basis for evaluation is a first-author peer-reviewed publication and two letters of support.
+Submit your (1) CV, (2) pdf of the accepted article, and (3) the two letters of support to info@goAMRA.org with the heading "ECSA Award."
+The application cycle is open yearly for submissions from June 1 through August 31 and the candidate will be selected in November of the same year.

 Emily Lindsay, Ph.D., 2019 Award Recipient